justinbois/eqtk/doc/user_guide/high_level/eqtk_solve.rst

 .. note::

     The names of the indices for ``c0`` as a Series and the columns for ``c0`` as a DataFrame are the names of the chemical species, *not*, e.g., ``'[A]__0 (mM)'``.
 While such input may be convenient, as it allows for specification of units and matching outputs, this is not allowed.
 The user should explicitly supply the ``units`` keyword argument and ensure that *all* units of concentrations and equilibrium constants are consistent with those concentration units.
-It the user could specify units within the ``c0`` Series or DataFrame, the equilibrium constants units could be ambiguous, which is why the concentration units may only be specified with the ``units`` keyword argument.
+If the user could specify units within the ``c0`` Series or DataFrame, the equilibrium constants units could be ambiguous, which is why the concentration units may only be specified with the ``units`` keyword argument.

 When we call ``eqtk.solve()``, we do not include the argument ``K`` because the equilibrium constants are already included in the inputted data frame.
 Executing